-The Institute for Advanced Learning and Research ("IALR" or "Owner") invites bids pursuant to the Virginia Public Procurement Act, Virginia Code §§ 2.2-4300 et seq., from general contractors for the renovations to the existing conference facility at IALR as described in the Contract Documents ("Project").
+The Institute for Advanced Learning and Research Foundation Board ("IALR" or "Owner") invites bids pursuant to the Virginia Public Procurement Act, Virginia Code §§ 2.2-4301 et seq., from general contractors for the renovations to the existing conference facilities at IALR as described in the Contract Documents ("Project").
 The selection process shall be competitive sealed bidding.

-- A. Scope of Work: The Project shall include renovations to the existing conference facility as detailed in the Drawings and Specifications prepared by Dewberry Engineers Inc. and included with this Invitation to Bid ("ITB"). - B. Bid Proposals: Sealed Bids must be mailed or hand delivered to:

-Institute for Advanced Learning and Research

-Attn: Procurement Office

-Atrium Reception Desk/Procurement
+- A. Scope of Work: The Project shall include renovations to the existing conference facilities as detailed in the Drawings and Specifications prepared by Dewberry Engineers, Inc. and attached as Exhibit A to this Invitation to Bid ("ITB"). - B. Bid Proposals: Sealed Bids must be mailed or hand delivered to: Institute for Advanced Learning and Research Attn: Procurement Office Atrium Reception Desk/Procurement 150 Slayton Avenue Danville, VA 24540

-150 Slayton Avenue Danville, VA 24540 Sealed bids must be received at this location no later than 2:00 p.m. local time on August 6, 2019.
-Bids received after 2:00 p.m. local time on August 6, 2019 will be rejected.
+Sealed bids must be received at this location no later than 2:00p.m. local time on May 2, 2019.
+Bids received after 2:00p.m. local time on May 2, 2019 will be rejected.
 Oral, telephonic, telegraphic, facsimile, or other electronically transmitted bids will not be considered.